 Funds

-Funds are investment vehicles that pool the money of many small investors into a range of shares or other assets.
-They can take the form of unit trusts, OEICs (Open Ended Investment Companies), investment trusts or offshore funds.
+Investment Funds are various in structure that pool the money of retail and institutional investors into a wide range of permissible assets such as company shares, property, government and corporate debt.
+They can take the form of Unit Trusts, OEICs (Open Ended Investment Companies), Investment Trusts or Offshore funds.

 Why would I invest in a Fund?